Improving Email Deliverability: The Role of DNS Records Explained

 Commonly used registrars in Australia include Crazy Domains, Melbourne IT, Namecheap, and GoDaddy.

-DNS (Domain Name System) hosting, is responsible for translating this human-readable domain name into a
+DNS hosting (Domain Name System hosting), is responsible for translating a human-readable domain name, into a machine-readable IP address.
+So as an example, oncord.com is translated to 160.250.72.12.

 DNS Records